 There’s a common strategy error that can damage the success potential of a mobile ad campaign.
-It’s this: putting too heavy a reliance on location signals without first understanding what location signals can tell you, and they what cannot – or often don’t.
+It’s this: putting too heavy of a reliance on location signals without first understanding what location signals can tell you, and they what cannot – or often don’t.

 The problem occurs when measuring campaign conversions using the ever-popular method of tracking store visits or foot traffic using ad requests.